 A flexitarian diet is achieved when three-quarters of animal foods that you would otherwise eat are replaced with plant protein sources, and red meat is consumed roughly once per week.
 This gives you a level of flexibility to avoid deficiencies in iron, calcium, iodine, zinc, selenium, and omega-3 fatty acids.
 When you do eat meat, grass-fed beef and SMASH fish (Salmon, Mackerel, Anchovies, Sardines and Herring) are some of the best options.
 Sardines, for example, are rich in essential fatty acids, vitamin B12, vitamin D, and selenium.
 Grass-fed beef is higher in omega-3 fatty acids than conventional grain-fed beef.

-When going flexitarian, look out for minimally processed, organic foods.
+When going flexitarian, or starting one of many plant-based diets lookout for minimally processed, organic foods.
 Non-organic grains and legumes are typically sprayed with glyphosate before harvest to speed up the drying process.
 As grains and legumes contain high levels of lectins too, it is best to employ soaking, sprouting, fermenting, and other long-term cooking techniques that reduce them to a safe level.
 This also improves iron absorption from plant foods, alongside vitamin C-rich produce.
 Finally, remember not to focus too much on grains, beans, and legumes.
 Fruits and vegetables should make up over half of our diets, and some experts even say roughly two-thirds.
 Stuck with how to get started eating more fruit and vegetables?
-Check out these recipes for some healthy starters or side dishes.
+Check out these plant-based diet recipes for some healthy starters or side dishes.

 - Equilibrium Energy Superfood 2.3 oz$58.95 — or subscribe and get 10% off